Azure/azure-powershell/src/Resources/docs/latest-2019-04-30/Remove-AzADGroupMember.md

 ```

 ### -GroupObjectId
-The object ID of the group that the member should be removed from.
+The object ID of the group from which to remove the member.

 ```yaml
 Type: System.String